Signatures (Basic): Three ways to use e-signing in TaxDome

 tip

 Tip!
-Read more on using the Proposals & ELs feature to send engagement letters and proposals.
+Read more on using the Proposals feature to send engagement letters and proposals.

 Here's how to use e-signatures with our Recurring invoices feature:

-1. Create the recurring invoice with automatic payment authorization.
-You won’t need to mark it up with e-signatures fields; an e-signature request and an agreement to terms are automatically added to the recurring invoice.
+1. Create a recurring invoice with automatic payment authorization.
+You won’t need to mark it up with e-signature fields; an e-signature request and an agreement to terms are automatically added to the recurring invoice.

-2. All contacts with a signatory authority that are linked to the client account will be prompted to e-sign the recurring invoice from their client portal.
-However, a single signature is enough for accepting a recurring invoice.
+2. All contacts with a signatory authority linked to the client account will be prompted to e-sign the recurring invoice from their client portal.
+However, a single signature is enough to accept a recurring invoice.

 tip